 - The buyer hands you a list of thousands of dollars worth of repairs as part of the contract, can you renegotiate?

 - Do you know what a rent-back agreement is and how much that is worth to you?

 - Would you sell to someone who isn’t a pre-approved buyer?
 Would your price be different for a buyer who isn’t pre-approved?

 - If someone was willing to pay cash, how much would you be willing to sell for?

 - Your first buyer lowballs your offer and says “Take it or leave it.” what would you do?

 - How would you handle a lowball offer if you aren’t getting interested buyers?

 These final negotiations are the hardest part of closing the deal without an agent.
 Many properties for sale by owners tend to sit for months because the owners are unable to close deals.
 Or they can end up selling the house at far too low a price because of inexperience in negotiating.

 These are just a few problems that come with selling a house without an agent or a realtor.

-With diligence, patience and proper research, you might get lucky and sell your house at the same price you would have with a realtor.
+With diligence, patience, and proper research, you might get lucky and sell your house at the same price you would have with an open listing agreement.